• Best of Web

 The focus of my professional life is history and economics, where a very big question is this: Which system is more conducive to human flourishing, capitalism or socialism?
 If you want people fifty years from now to live better, longer and happier lives, which of those two systems would you advise them to embrace?
 For the sake of argument and space limitations, I’m going to assume here that the reader knows the differences between the two but if you need a refresher, see the links at the bottom of this article.

 To me, the verdict couldn’t be clearer.
 Capitalism wins hands down.
 By encouraging work, innovation, entrepreneurship, and customer service, it prompts creative people to produce the wealth that allows us to live better, longer, and happier lives.
 Socialism, on the other hand, is not concerned about wealth creation; it wallows in redistribution and consumption, fueled often by envy and revenge.
 Socialists are most animated when they use political power to punish somebody (like the “rich”) and they are typically less interested in helping somebody.
-Studies have repeatedly shown that socialists are far more generous with other people’s money than with their own.
+Studies have repeatedly shown that socialists are far more generous with other people’s money than they are with their own.

 From history we learn that socialism is the economics equivalent of the Hindenburg dirigible—puffed up with pomp and promise before crashing and burning.
 It doesn’t seem to matter whether it manifests itself in the form of communal utopias of the Robert Owen variety or the iron-fisted prison societies of the Soviet type.
 They all eventually go down in flames.
 Then rather than learn from the experience, most socialists figure that if they just pull an all-nighter, they can get it right the next time.